faizanzafar40/faizanzafar40.github.io/_posts/2016-05-22-community-bonding.md

 * Semantic Versioning
 * Introduction to YAML

 So I’ve covered all the relevant videos from Drupalize.me.
 Though I haven’t done any OOP programming in PHP, but I’ve taken a semester course for OOP in C++ so I did not feel the need to watch those videos.
 Also, Drupalize.me doesn’t has any good video series on the D8 Plugin API so I explored it via other sources.
 Now I’m ready to dive into hard-core coding.
+And this marks the end of Community Bonding period.

 Lastly I’d just mention again that because of my ongoing semester, I couldn’t do much during the Community Bonding period as compared to the other students.
 This has now made me really sad.
 I have still covered the things that I listed in my proposal, and my mentors are happy too with the progress I’ve made.
 So from tomorrow onwards, I plan to work full 8 hours/weekday on the GSoC project since that was the commitment I made in my proposal.
 This would obviously prove to be a bit challenging for the next two weeks, but who doesn’t like challenges =D Though now I have one more excuse not to study for the finals ;)